bdrtsky/nuxt-ackee/docs/content/en/index.md

 </alert>

 Voilà!
-You're Nuxt application is ready to report to your Ackee domain~
+Your Nuxt application is ready to report to your Ackee domain~

 ## Usage